 Over the years, I have noticed that the range of Bay Area pumpkin patches are all over the map (as are the patches themselves).
-My preference is to get in, get out, and get a perfect pumpkin picture so I only head out to the farm if I have a whole day to kill (like I have this coming Monday thanks to BUSD teacher work day).
+My preference is to get in, get out, and get a perfect pumpkin picture so I only head out to the farm if I have a whole day to kill (like I have Monday 10/13 thanks to BUSD teacher work day).

-First, the fabulous farms:
+First, the fabulous half-day farms: